VrboskaTHE 2026 TRAVEL GUIDE

 Fortress of St. Mary

 The church, relatively small in size, is enclosed by thick limestone walls and topped with a defensive crown.
 Its façade is guarded by a pointed stone bastion with smooth, slated walls, designed for protection against invaders.
 Complementing the fortress church, an observation post called “Kaštilac” was erected on the northern side of the cove.
-This vantage point allowed for early detection of threats, using fire signals to warn the villagers, who could then seek refuge within the fortress church.
+This vantage point allowed for early detection of threats, using fire signals to warn the villagers, who could then seek refuge within the fortified church.

 St. Mary's Fortress Church is not only a place of worship but also a fortification that played a crucial role in defending Vrboska from marauding pirates and Ottoman forces.
 The imposing structure, with its elegant bell tower visible from miles away, has stood the test of time and remains a popular attraction.
 The interior of the church is equally impressive, featuring intricate stonework, beautiful frescoes, and stunning marble sculptures.